As1imwe-Mark/LeaderBoard/README.md

 To run the project : npm start

 ### Project_presentation
-[Project Presentation] You can see the live presentation of the key concepts taken into account while creating this project here:

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] **[Add some classes and ES6 Javascript to make it more responsive.]**